-- Safety The health and safety of our employees, contractors and the public is of the utmost importance. - Environmental Responsibility We seek to go above and beyond what is required; we strive to identify practical solutions to manage growth while protecting and enhancing the natural environment. - Community Involvement As a proud part of the community, we actively strive to serve the community's needs and to collectively enhance prosperity and well-being.
+- · Safety The health and safety of our employees, contractors and the public is of the utmost importance. - Environmental Responsibility We comply with all of the environmental laws that apply to our operations and seek to go above and beyond what is required; we strive to identify practical solutions to manage growth while working to protect and enhance the natural environment.

-- Transparency We seek to fulfill our commitments in an open and transparent manner.
-We aim to be accurate, consistent and straightforward in all information delivered to our stakeholders. - Accountability As part of our corporate governance, accountability guides all of our actions, decisions, conduct and reporting. - Integrity & Performance We hold ourselves to high ethical standards and strive to fulfill our commitments in an effective and sustainable manner.
+- Community Involvement As a proud part of the community, we actively strive to serve the community's needs and to collectively enhance prosperity and well-being. - Transparency We seek to fulfill our commitments in an open and transparent manner.
+We aim to be accurate, consistent and straightforward in all information delivered to our stakeholders. - Accountability As part of our corporate governance, we provide accountability processes to guide our actions, decisions, conduct and reporting. - Integrity & Performance We hold ourselves to high standards and strive to fulfill our commitments in an effective and sustainable manner.

-Below is a review of Perpetua's efforts in 2023 with regards to ESG.
+Below is a review of Perpetua's efforts in 2024 with regards to ESG.